Our Offerings

 What barriers to entry exist in the Freddie Mac K-Deal market?

-This is a difficult market, with several material barriers to entry, many created by Freddie Mac to ensure only the best buyers are active in the space.
+The Freddie Mac K-Deal market has several material barriers to entry, many created by Freddie Mac to ensure that only the best buyers are active in the space.
 These barriers include:

-- Freddie Mac Borrower: To ensure the buyer is an operational expert and familiar with Freddie Mac’s inner workings, the most prolific bond buyers are also active borrowers.
+• Freddie Mac borrower: To ensure the buyer is an operational expert and familiar with how Freddie Mac works, the most prolific bond buyers are also active borrowers.

-- Investment Size: The equity required to buy the target tranche of the K-Deals is between $25 million and $65 million, which is a big check for most operational experts.
+• Investment size: The equity required to buy the target tranche of K-Deals is from $25 million to $65 million, which is a big check for most operational experts.
 The investment size, plus the requirement to be an operational expert, eliminates more than 90% of the potential buyers of the bonds.

-- Controlled Entry: Two investment banks control 80%—85% of the secondary market, and Freddie Mac controls 100% of the original issues.
+• Controlled entry: Two investment banks control 80% to 85% of the secondary market, and Freddie Mac controls 100% of the original issues.
 The investment banks and Freddie Mac conduct substantial due diligence to ensure the bond buyers are highly qualified.

 Why are preferred equity and mezzanine debt investments part of the Fund’s strategy?

 Preferred equity and mezzanine debt investments function differently than typical equity ownership of a property.
-They are typically less risky than equity investments and come with regular interest payments from the borrower.
-Thus, these investments are included in the IncomePlus Fund’s portfolio to diversify risk and supplement each property’s cash flow with its associated interest income.
+They tend to be less risky than equity investments, and they come with regular interest payments from the borrower.

-The Fund seeks to invest in floating-rate and fixed-rate debt to help hedge inflation risk and maximize investor returns.
-In a rising-rate environment, the Fund will seek to allocate 30% to 60% of its equity to floating-rate debt investments.
+The Fund seeks to invest in fixed rate and floating rate debt to help hedge inflation risk and maximize investor returns.
+In a rising-rate environment, the Fund will seek to allocate 30% to 60% of its equity to floating rate debt investments.

 Distribution and Returns